kvshi/watch/README.md

 * Now you are able to get notifications an send some commands to the application.

 ### Making you own task
-The Watch task looks like a view, the difference is: it's code will never be executed in http request context.
+Watch task looks like a view, the difference is: it's code will never be executed in http request context.

 Open `/views/task.py` and find `wait_for_execution` function:
 * `@template('task')` lets the app know that `wait_for_execution` is not a report-view.